 During the event daily situation reports should be issued.
 The reports should be based on information provided by the host State, other Member States and EU competent bodies.
+The assessment of the level of risk posed should be based on the most up-to-date information provided by visiting police or event contact points.
 The information should be as comprehensive as the available information allows.